 Main duties of the job *Open to both full time and part time applicants*

-Are you a Mental Health Nurse (RMN), Occupational Therapist or Social Worker looking for a new opportunity to work in an organisation that will help you develop and achieve your goals to become the best you can be?
+Are you a Mental Health Nurse (RMN) or Occupational Therapist looking for a new opportunity to work in an organisation that will help you develop and achieve your goals to become the best you can be?
 If so, you're in luck.

-Midlands Partnership NHS Foundation Trust has an opportunity to join our Home Crisis Treatment team in South East Staffordshire based at St Michaels Court, Lichfield.
+Midlands Partnership NHS Foundation Trust has an opportunity to join our Integrated Mental Health Team in Burton base at Horninglow Clinic.
 We are an award-winning team and when you come to work with us, we will help you reach your full potential.
-Not only that, we will actively seek opportunities to share the great things you are doing, with others locally, regionally, and nationally.
+Not only that, but we will also actively seek opportunities to share the great things you are doing, with others locally, regionally, and nationally.